05 Dec 2017 by Olga Brighton

-Here are some simple tips to help:
+Here are some simple travel insurance claim tips to help:

 Choosing travel insurance with the right level of cover is essential.
 This will avoid utter disappointment and exasperation if you later try to claim for something that simply isn’t covered.
-You can’t expect to claim for a lost IPhone if Baggage Cover isn’t included on your policy, or if the Baggage Single Article limit is £150.
+You can’t expect to claim for a lost iPhone if baggage cover isn’t included on your policy, or if the baggage single article limit is £150.
 Choose carefully, read your policy and get clarification on any questions you have.

 To get the right cover, think about the trips you will take, the luggage you’ll need and anything that may impact your insurance.
-For example any Pre-existing Medical Conditions.
+For example any pre-existing medical conditions.
 Always fully comply with the insurance medical declaration requirements and don’t travel against medical advice.
 Travel insurance is for accidents and sudden unforeseen medical issues.
 Not ongoing medical conditions or elective treatment.

-No one expects things to go wrong on their trip, but its best to prepared in case the do.
+No one expects things to go wrong on their trip, but it's best to prepared in case they do.
 Carry insurance documents with you, including contact details for the Claims Handler and Emergency Assistance Company.
 Know the claims procedure, so you are clear on what to do and what help you can get, and store the Claims and Assistance numbers on your mobile so you can contact them quickly and easily if you need to.

 If something happens while you are away which may result in a claim – like a loss or theft - report it to the local police and get this in writing, or at the very least record basic details like the incident number, where and who it has been reported and the date/time.
 Advise the hotel and/or tour operator of the incident and get confirmation of your report in writing.
 This will all go towards validating the loss and help your claim.
 If you lose at item of baggage in transit when travelling by air you must complete a ‘Property Irregularity Report’ (PIR Form) at the airport.
 Contact the Claims Handler as promptly as possible and they can confirm exactly what you need to do.

-Most Travel Insurance Policies have a 24 Hour Emergency Assistance Service to assist if you have an emergency while abroad.
-If you have an accident, or are admitted to hospital, or need to return home for an emergency, contact them immediately and let them co-ordinate the necessary arrangements for you.
+Most travel insurance policies have a 24 Hour Emergency Assistance Service to assist if you have an emergency while abroad.
+If you have an accident, or are admitted to hospital, or need to return home for an emergency, contact them immediately and let them coordinate the necessary arrangements for you.
 If you make arrangements without their agreement, you may not be able to claim costs back.
-Let the Assistance Company take the strain of co-ordinating and fronting costs and that way you know they are approved by your travel insurer.
+Let the Assistance Company take the strain of coordinating and fronting costs and that way you know they are approved by your travel insurer.
 Costs could quickly run into thousands in medical expenses, accommodation and flights.